n-grace-henry/MS-Thesis/progress_logs/09_progress_log.md

 Leaving these in the vial rack after blowing them down.

 Did esterfication on the 5 samples and blowing them down.

+## 2023-09-27
+Doing the final steps on the 8 samples today and getting them in vials.
+They all look slightly strange, like slightly gooey, but it's probably fine?